 Skip to content

-Is it better to ride a TT bike or a Triathlon bike?
-This is a frequently asked question among long-distance Triathlon enthusiasts, especially for those new to this discipline.
+"Is it better to ride a TT bicycle or a Triathlon bike?"
+This is a common question among long-distance triathlon enthusiasts, especially newcomers to the discipline.

 UCI vs IRONMAN

-The prototype of the new Colnago TT1 with disc brakes.
-The new Team UAE Emirates Time Trial bike.
-Credit: Cycling Tips
+The prototype of the new Colnago TT1 with disc brakes | Team UAE Emirates Time Trial bike

-What is a Time Trial Bicycle?
+Before We Begin: What Is a Time Trial Bike?

 Time Trial bike (also called a TT) is an aerodynamic bicycle made to race against the clock, often on a straight and flat course.
 Time trial bikes put aerodynamics first.
 In practice, these bicycles use all the science possible to go as fast as possible: every gram is taken into account, and every angle on every surface is thought about in terms of aerodynamics.
 Time trial races can vary in length, but at the highest levels, they rarely exceed one hour.